top of page

 Miami houseboat builder Arkup has been acquired -- under an umbrella known as The Ark Companies -- to guide their unique brand of boats into the mainstream.

-The attention the case garnered allegedly helped fill Arkup's order books with waterfront property owners, boaters, and those seeking an alternative to cottages placing orders for the their ultramodern "livable yachts."
+The attention from the case helped fill Arkup's order books as waterfront property owners, boaters, and those seeking an alternative to cottages placed orders for their ultramodern "livable yachts."
 The company took 20 pre-orders in the months after the case, according to Marine Industry News.

-The Arkup 50, its original design template, is available in four different floor plans -- studio, 1 bedroom, 2 bedroom, and commercial.
-All four templates features a rooftop lounge, 360 degree walkaround decks, solar power, an electric propulsion system.
-She carries an LOA of 47' with a beam of 17' (decks closed) and 33' with the decks open.
-In total, the Arkup 50 offers over 2200 square feet of living space, 660 square feet of rooftop, and seating for 14.
+The Arkup 50, the company's original design, is available in four different floor plans -- studio, 1 bedroom, 2 bedroom, and commercial.
+All four templates feature a rooftop lounge, 360 degree walkaround decks, solar power, and an electric propulsion system.
+It carries an LOA of 47' with a beam of 17' (decks closed) and 33' with the decks open.
+In total, the Arkup 50 boasts over 2200 square feet of living space, 660 square feet of rooftop, and seating for 14.
 Her electric propulsion system boasts a 126 kWh LiFePo battery system, 12 kW of solar panels, a backup 15 kW generator, and a range of 21 nautical miles on a single charge.

 The original Arkup was built in Miami by French engineers Nocolas Derouin and Arnaud Luguet, who envisioned the design as a beacon of renewable energy and environmental preservation.
-Then in 2021 the company was purchased by British businessman Jonathan Brown for $3.3 million and has been in Biscayne Bay ever since.
+In 2021, the company was purchased by British businessman Jonathan Brown for $3.3 million and has been in Biscayne Bay ever since.

-In the second quarter of 2025, The Ark Companies acquired Arkup and positioned it under its umbrella of startups, which also includes companies focused on manufacturing, hospitality, and transportation.
+In the second quarter of 2025, The Ark Companies officially acquired Arkup and positioned it within its umbrella of startups, which also includes companies focused on manufacturing, hospitality, and transportation.

 “Arkup has set out to assemble a world-class team and set of partners to drive the brand’s growth in this next chapter,” said Sam Payrovi, chief executive of The Ark Companies.